therealbill/libredis/README.md

 Redis info command.
 When using the libredis/client package these are unnecessary.
 This package is useful for those using other Redis client packages which return strings.

+### Sentinel Info

+The arguments for `INFO` in Redis when being issued against a Sentinel returned null for `INFO all`.
+This has been subsequently fixed to match the Redis `INFO all` pattern.
+If using a Redis version of 2.8.13 or older, use `SentinelInfo` instead of Info to handle this scenario.

 ## Related Articles